m-0day/XWing_Dice_Sim/README.md

 Moral of the story: Given the choice between Focus and Target Lock always choose Focus.
 If you can choose both, choose both.

-There are other much better simulators out there but I wanted something to show to my 7 year old that would make sense to him.
+There are other much more sophisticated [X-Wing Dice Calculator](http://xwing.gateofstorms.net/2/multi/) dice simulators out there but I wanted something to show to my 7 year old that would make sense to him.